hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 With us, the prominent idea is Mukti; with the Westerners, it is Dharma.
 What we desire is Mukti; what they want is Dharma.
-Here the word "Dharma" is used in the sense of the Mimâmsakas.
+Here the word "Dharma" is used in the sense of the Mimāmsakas.
 What is Dharma?
 Dharma is that which makes man seek for happiness in this world or the next.
 Dharma is established on work, Dharma is impelling man day and night to run after and work for happiness.